openlawteam/docs/docs/integration-framework/README.md

 #### Private Instance

-- Request your private instance at X
+You can integrate to your private instance any external service you may need.
+If you still don't have a private instance, please [request one](#/private-self-hosted-instances/#private-instances) and start the [External Service Registration](#external-service-registration) process.

 #### External Service Registration